-2. Kubernetes native — Labels from Kubernetes metadata automatically
+2. Kubernetes native - Labels come straight from Kubernetes metadata.
+No mapping config to maintain.

-3. Grafana integration — Same dashboards, same alerting, same workflow
+3. Grafana integration - Same dashboards, same alerting, same Explore view you already use for metrics.

-4. Operationally simple — No JVM tuning, no cluster management complexity
+4. Operationally simple - No JVM to babysit, no shard rebalancing at 3am.

 Architecture